AJoshSims/Pyramid-Pairs/README.md

 ## How do I play?
 1. Download the zip file
 2. Open pyramid-pairs.html in a web browser
-3. Click on the black box
+3. Click the black box
-4. Click a pyramid
+4. Click pyramids to reveal their identity
-5. Memorize the image appearing on the bottom of the pyramid
-6. Find the other pyramid that has the same image to remove those pyramids
+	* If matching pyramids are selected, they will be removed
+	* It is only possible to select two pyramids at a time
+	* While two pyramids are selected, clicking either will deselect both
 7. Keep removing pyramids until all have been removed
 8. Restart the game by refreshing the page